-You can browse Concurrent's software repositories to locate updated RPMs and download them for manual installation.
+You can browse Concurrent Real-Time's software repositories to locate updated RPMs and download them for manual installation.

-Access the RedHawk Updates web site (http://redhawk.ccur.com) by clicking on the "Concurrent Software Portal" icon on the desktop.
+Access the RedHawk Updates web site (http://redhawk.concurrent-rt.com) by clicking on the "Concurrent Real-Time Software Portal" icon on the desktop.
 Accessing this web site displays the following screen: